emberjs/website/assets/docs/handlebars.md

 {{view InfoView}}
 </pre>

-#### Setting Child View Templates
+### Setting Child View Templates

-If you'd like to specify the template your child views use (instead of having to place them in a separate Handlebars file), you can use the block form of the `{{view}}` helper.
+If you'd like to specify the template your child views use inline, you can use the block form of the `{{view}}` helper.
 We might rewrite the above example like this:

 <pre class="brush: js;">